umbraco/UmbracoDocs/Add-ons/Umbraco-Deploy/Installing-Deploy/CICD-Pipeline/ci-cd-github-actions-v8.md

 It is possible to set it up in a way that works for you and your preferred workflow.
 :::

-Before the build can work, we will need to set up the API key that we generated earlier to work with the build server in Github Actions.
+Before the build can work, we will need to set up our generated API key to work with the build server in Github Actions.

 1. Open your Github repository.
 2. Navigate to Settings.